fitnr/buoyant/readme.md

 ## Buoyant

-Python wrapper for grabbing buoy data from the [National Buoy Data Center](http://www.ndbc.noaa.gov).

-This package works by parsing XML from a NBDC endpoint.
-This isn't fully documented, so there's no guarantee of its stability.
+Buoyant is a Python wrapper for grabbing buoy data from the [National Buoy Data Center](http://www.ndbc.noaa.gov).
+It parses XML from a NBDC endpoint.
+This data source isn't fully documented, so there's no guarantee of its stability.

 The NBDC provides a [list](http://www.ndbc.noaa.gov/to_station.shtml) and a [map](http://www.ndbc.noaa.gov/obs.shtml) of active buoys.